S3 method for class 'sdmTMB'

 A data frame:

-est: Estimate in link space (everything included)est_non_rf: Estimate from everything except random fields (fixed effects, random intercepts, time-varying effects, etc.)est_rf: Estimate from all random fields combinedomega_s: Spatial random field (models consistent spatial patterns)zeta_s: Spatially varying coefficient field (models how effects vary across space)epsilon_st: Spatiotemporal random field (models spatial patterns that vary over time)
+est: Estimate in link or response space, depending ontypeest_non_rf: Estimate from everything except spatial/spatiotemporal random fields (fixed effects, random intercepts, time-varying effects, etc.)est_rf: Estimate from all random fields combinedomega_s: Spatial random field (models consistent spatial patterns)zeta_s: Spatially varying coefficient field (models how effects vary across space)epsilon_st: Spatiotemporal random field (models spatial patterns that vary over time)nl_*: Nonlocal transformed covariate values (one column per nonlocal term; available whennonlocal_formulaterms were fitted)

 If return_tmb_object = TRUE (and nsim = 0 and mcmc_samples = NULL):